Spectral-Duck/MSO_RFP/README.md

 How to use:
 1. Make sure you have python 3.10.1 working.
-2. Use pip to install PySimpleGUI 4.60.4, and pyvisa 1.13.0
+2. Use pip to install FreeSimpleGUI 5.1.0, pyvisa 1.13.0, and pyvisa_py 0.7.0
+   pip install FreeSimpleGUI==5.1.0
+   pip install pyvisa==1.13.0
+   pip install pyvisa_py==0.7.0
-3. Place RemoteFrontPanel.py, RFP_Tk.py, and GUI.py in the same directory.
+4. Place RemoteFrontPanel.py, RFP_Tk.py, and GUI.py in the same directory.
-4. Run RemoteFrontPanel.py with python 3.10.1
+5. Run RemoteFrontPanel.py with python 3.10.1
     I recommend creating a batch script, and shortcut to run the script with ease.
     Included batch script is an example, must be modified for opperation.